home-ward/take-home-coding-challenge/README.md

 related customer and agent information.
 We would like to create an API that allows us to interact with the agent data.

 ### Requirements
 Create an agent API that allows for GET, POST, and PATCH requests.
-- For a GET request, we would like to see the agent's name, contact information, and location (city, state).
-- For a new GET request, we would like to return a specific real estate agent that is already connected to a specific customer.
+- For a GET request, we would like to return a specific real estate agent that is already connected to a specific customer.
-- For a new GET request, we would like to be able to return a list of agents based on a specific location.
 - For a POST request, we would like to add a new agent to the database.
 - For a PATCH request, we would like to update an agent's information.